aesadde/aesadde.github.io/index.md

 href="mailto:albertosadde@gmail.com">contact me</a>.

 You can check what I've been up to recently by looking at my [Now](/now.html) page.
-Yo can also check some of my latest [Projects](/projects.html) or you can read my [Blog](/blog.html) where, from time to time, I share what I think and write about topics and problems that I find interesting.
+You can also check some of my latest [Projects](/projects.html) or you can read my [Blog](/blog.html) where from time to time I share what I think and write about topics and problems that I find interesting.

 ## Short Bio